 Occupational Therapy is a self-regulated profession.
-The Government of Saskatchewan has delegated the authority of its regulatory functions to the Saskatchewan Society of Occupational Therapists.
+The Government of Saskatchewan has delegated the authority of its regulatory functions to the Saskatchewan College of Occupational Therapists.
 The mandate of a self-regulated profession is to protect the public.
 There are 27 other health-related professions with the authority to regulate their profession in Saskatchewan, which can be found on the Network of Interprofessional Regulatory Organizations (NIRO) website.

 Concerns with an OT Practice